wedgeio/wedgeio.github.io/pages/plugins/form.md

 {% endhighlight %}

 When using the `model_attributes` call as well, the data for nested attributes will be structured in a format that will work with nested attributes support in Sequel or Active Record.

+### Custom Validations

+You can also add custom validation methods.
+If you have a particular validation you need just for one form you can add a new validation method directly into that Form class.
+Or if you want to add validations to be available for all your forms you can add it into the base Form class.
+Here is a case where we want to make sure a field is unique in the User table of the database.
+Note because this is a server side only validation we `return unless server?` as the first line so client side validation does not try to run this database specific code:

+{% highlight ruby %}
+module CustomValidations
+  def assert_unique key
+    return unless server?
+    assert Models::User.where(key => send(key)).first.nil?, [key, "#{key.to_s.titleize} is not unique"]
+  end
+end

+class Wedge::Plugins::Form
+  include CustomValidations
+end
+{% endhighlight %}

+You can now use this custom validation inside your form:

+{% highlight ruby %}
+module Forms
+  class UserStep1 < Wedge::Plugins::Form
+    name :user_step1_form
+    attr_accessor :email, :password, :password_confirm

+    def validate
+      assert_present :email
+      assert_unique :email
+    end
+  end
+end
+{% endhighlight %}

 ### Method Reference